 Normal background radiation levels vary at different locations, time, even in different areas of the same room.
-To accurately interpret the readings you get on the Inspector, it is a good idea to establish the normal background radiation count rate for each area you plan to monitor.
-You can do this with a timed count.
-Use the following steps to get a ten-minute average.
+To accurately interpret the readings you get on the Inspector+, it is good to establish the normal background radiation count rate for each area you plan to monitor.
+You can do this by taking a timed count.
+For more information on using the timer, see "Taking a Timed Count" in Chapter 3.